ddevadat/control-repo/README.md

 # control-repo
-This is for puppet essential training lab
+This is for puppet essential training lab.